EO-Based Forest Cover Change Mapping Services have been Improved

 - the degree of degradation.

-Methods are developed to make use of various sensor data for degradation mapping.
-An approach based on spectral mixture analysis is enhanced by introducing multi-temporal aspects.
-Furthermore, options for 3D mapping are investigated in order to detect the gaps in the forest canopy induced by logging activities.
-Finally, the methods developed shall be integrated into optimized and cost efficient operational processing chains.
+Methods were developed to make use of various sensor data for degradation mapping.
+An approach based on spectral mixture analysis was enhanced by introducing multi-temporal aspects based on optical data (time series analysis).
+Furthermore, options for 3D mapping were investigated in order to detect the gaps in the forest canopy induced by logging activities.
+This 3D approach is based on SAR data.

 Test Areas in Cameroon & CAR

-The methods for degradation mapping are developed in a Pallisco concession site in South-East Cameroon.
-Subsequent tests will take place in CAR.
+The methods for degradation mapping were developed in the Pallisco concession site in South-East Cameroon.
+In the second step, the methods were transferred to map a prototype area in CAR.

 Left image: Test area for 3D degradation mapping, Rapideye data from December 2011.
 Red: areas affected by degradation; blue: extent of 3D model from CSK data.